OliverAltaras/JavaQuickCodes/README.md

 # JavaQuickCodes
-Little applications for algorithmic problems
+Simple applications for algorithmic problems

 This repository contains a few brief Java codes that Oliver developed in order to solve small algorithmic problems.